 1. Mozilla Firefox - Firefox is an extremely capable browser with above average security.
 For fun, you can use different themes to change the look of your browser and add extensions to increase the usefulness of the browser.
 Try it out!

 3. Opera - Another option to Internet Explorer.

 Dreamweaver - 7 Day Trial Version

-1. Adobe Dreamweaver Creative Cloud - Visit Adobe's website to download the 30 day trial version of the software.
+1. Adobe Dreamweaver Creative Cloud - Visit Adobe's website to download the 7 day trial version of the software.
 The version you will download is Dreamweaver CC (Creative Cloud).
 You will be able to do everything you need to do for lab using the Creative Cloud version at home although there are differences in the version we use at Temple Labs and at the Tech Center.
 Wait until your website is almost due before you install the software on your home computer.
-That way, you will be able to use the full 30 days to build your website at home.
+That way you will be able to make a few changes from home.
 When you go to the Adobe site, you will be required to sign up for a free Adobe account.